- ACRONYMS AND DEFINITIONS

 - The metabolism of sympathomimetic amines is not well-defined

 - Phentermine and diethylpropion have been available since the 1960s, and benzphetamine and phendimetrazine were approved in the 1970s.
-Sympathomimetic amines have been widely prescribed and proven safe.
+Sympathomimetic amines have been widely prescribed and proven safe when used appropriately.

 - 1 - PMID 11493122